The 5 Types of Video Content People Love

 A vlog is essentially a blog in video format!
 Vlogs are generally short and sweet, and usually involve one person speaking directly to the viewer.
 They focus on personal opinions, experiences and views on a topic.
 The best vlogs are human; real, relatable and authentic, allowing content creators to connect deeply with consumers.

 But vlogs don’t always have to be about recreating a smokey eye makeup look or the latest video game review.
 They can also be used by brands as a form of thought leadership, particularly when hearing from business leaders or ambassadors within the business.
 Businesses often create video pieces to share their top tips on a subject or take viewers to an industry event or unique location.
-This offers their audience something useful, with key learnings and insights that they can utilise.
+This offers their audience something useful, with key learnings and insights that they can utilize.

 Vlog from Vudoo